 NOW, get ready to hear some of our awesome achievements from 2016, as well as what we’re hoping to achieve this year…

 Let's start with 2 projects very close to our heart, our Orphan Day Care Program and Rural Medical Program in St Lucia/Zululand, South Africa:

-African Impact and our sister charity, The Happy Africa Foundation, continued to partner together in 2016, adding a second classroom on to the Siyanqoba Creche in Ezwenelisha, a rural Zulu village where our Orphan Day Care volunteers work.
+African Impact and our sister charity, The African Impact Foundation, continued to partner together in 2016, adding a second classroom on to the Siyanqoba Creche in Ezwenelisha, a rural Zulu village where our Orphan Day Care volunteers work.

 This has allowed the approximately 100 children who attend this crèche to not only to fit inside the building, but also be separated into 2 age-appropriate lessons.
 It has already helped to keep all of the kids safe and dry during the rainy season, and the older students are now able to get a more focused pre-primary school education to help them head into Grade R, while the younger kids have more structured play and social development opportunities.